fatmasevinck/enetLTS/README.md

  lambda: 0.0023
  lambdaw: 0.02225821
 ```

+The main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty, which is the mixing proportion of the ridge and lasso penalties and takes value in $[0,1]$. $\alpha=1$ is the lasso penalty, and $\alpha=0$ the ridge penalty.
+If not provided a sequence, default is 41 equally spaced values.
+For the other tuning parameter $\lambda$ that keeps the strength of the elastic net penalty, user supplied sequence is available.
+If not provided a sequence, default is chosen with steps of size -0.025 lambda0 with $0\le\lambda\le$ for linear regression, where lambda0 is determined as in ([Alfons, 2021](https://joss.theoj.org/papers/10.21105/joss.03786)).

+-0.025 lambda00 with 0\le\lambda\le lambda000≤λ≤lambda00 for binary logistic regression. lambda0 is determined based on the Pearson correlation between y and the jth predictor variable x_j on winsorized data for linear regression.
+In lambda00 for logistic regression, the Pearson correlation is replaced by a robustified point-biserial correlation.
+Default is chosen with steps of size -0.05 from 0.95 to 0.05 for multinomial logistic regression.

 As in `family="gaussian"`, the combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$ for `family="binomial"`.
 In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
 To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option. `plotCoef.enetLTS()` includes the coefficients.
 Plot functions are re-organized to be suitable for binary regression.
 In `plotResid.enetLTS()`, residuals are turned into the deviances in binary regression case and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
 Some of these plots are demonstrated as follows.